 Sure, your adventurous son can play around in the pool and manage to get from one side to the other — but is he using a good swim stroke?
 All kids should know how to do these 5 things in the water, including how to swim forward using real strokes (not just the doggy paddle!).
 Proper strokes use the right muscles and are much more effective.
 Goldfish Swim School lessons teach kids to swim on top of AND underwater, along with back floats, the backstroke and even more advanced swimming strokes — which will certainly come in handy when they are adults and have more swim skills to use!

 Speaking of advanced swimming strokes, it’s necessary to have the right building blocks in place to start.
 It’s kind of like taking math classes: You have to know basic addition and subtraction before moving onto the more complicated stuff like geometry and calculus.
 In order to learn how to swim the breaststroke or butterfly, young swimmers need good breath control.
 They also have to understand how to coordinate their limbs.
 For most, that doesn’t come naturally.
 Goldfish Swim School is able to produce extraordinary results during lessons by using those building blocks to make sure swimmers have mastered the basics, which makes it easier to conquer new skills.

 Goldfish Swim School

-Ready to help your kids dive into swimming lessons?
+Ready to help your kids dive into swim lessons?
 Find a location near you to sign up and celebrate today!